codersrouteandroid/flexible-switch/README.md

             />
 ```

-An example activity is in this project to show all the functionalities of this switch, for more information check out the video below:
+An example activity is in this project to show all the functionalities of this switch, for more information check out this video below: